pablomiralles22/pablomiralles22.github.io-v2/collections/_drafts/2024-07-01-contrastive-learning.md

 learning
 ([link](/assets/pdf/projects/contrastive-learning-report/report.pdf)).
 This post is an effort to create something more digestible and adequate for reading.
-The goal is to give an introduction to representation learning, as well as taking a look at the techniques labelled as "contrastive" to learn those representations.
+The goal is to give an introduction to representation learning.
+This is done in the first section, also discussing its advantages and other related topics such as self-supervised or transfer learning.
+The second section is dedicated to the techniques for representations learning labelled as "contrastive".
+We will go over some of the most important topics: loss functions, data generation techniques, negative examples and applications.

 ## Representations, transfer learning and self-supervised learning